Vocational Education & Training (VET)

 ‘Every young person should be supported to understand the full range of opportunities available to them, to learn from employers about work and the skills that are valued in the workplace and to have firsthand experience of the workplace’

 Vocational Education Training (VET) is an optional pathway or experience for students in Years 11 and 12.
-VET is an internationally recognised term used to describe education and training accreditation, which allows students to explore career pathways and acquire skills and knowledge in readiness for work, generally from outside of the school environment within other educational facilities such as TAFE.
+VET is an internationally recognised term used to describe education and training accreditation, which allows students to explore career pathways and acquire skills and knowledge in readiness for work, generally from outside of the school environment within other educational facilities such as TAFE SA, Adelaide University ad Flinders University.
 AT CHS we recognise that learning happens in a myriad of ways and in many different locations, therefore we encourage students to get excited about exploring the endless opportunities they have post-school.

 By undertaking VET courses, students are able to access industry-developed courses/ training packages and gain accreditation, as well as earn SACE credits.
 VET courses are available for all eligible students attending Clare High School.

-Students in Year 11 and 12 can access recognised VET courses and can complete their training through other alliances, such as various trade-training centres, TAFE SA and a range of private Registered Training Organisations (RTO’s).
-These include providers such as the Motor Traders Association (MTA), Regional Skills Training (RST) and Clip Joint for example.
-All proposed VET courses are based on training packages from the Australian Quality Training Framework (AQTF), the national set of standards that assures nationally consistent, high quality VET training and assessment services.
+Students in Year 10, 11 and 12 can access recognised VET courses and can complete their training through other alliances, such as various trade-training centres, TAFE SA and a range of private Registered Training Organisations (RTO’s).
+These include providers such as the Equals International (Equals), Motor Traders Association (MTA), Regional Skills Training (RST) and Clip Joint for example.
+Most proposed VET courses are based on training packages from the Australian Quality Training Framework (AQTF), the national set of standards that assures nationally consistent, high quality VET training and assessment services.

 Currently, this learning is funded by the SA Government as long as the courses studied align with a Flexible Industry Pathway (FIP) in the list below.
 In 2025 there are 25 disciplines as listed below: